 Many of the examples that Professor Clay Christensen cites in The Innovator’s Dilemma are of this type.
-He discusses the hard disk manufacturing industry, where he had been an executive, and where each successive generation of technology provided an order of magnitude greater value at lesser cost.
-New companies were able to come in based on offering these new technologies, and older players—and this is central to Christensen’s lesson—were often not able to compete as effectively as the new players.
+He discusses the hard disk manufacturing industry, where he had been an executive, and where each successive generation of technology provided an order of magnitude greater user value at lesser cost.
+New companies were able to enter the market based on offering these new technologies, and older players—and this is central to Christensen’s lesson—were often not able to compete as effectively as the new players.

-The net result of a Level 2 change is typically that incumbent players (with the old technologies) exit at more or less the same time, and the new players (with the new technologies) become the new market leaders.
-However, the basic lines and rules of game remain drawn where they are.
+The net result of a Level 2 change is typically that incumbent players (the former winners in the old technologies) cannot adapt quickly enough, and eventually begin to exit the business (whether voluntarily or not.)
+The new players (with the new technologies) become the new market leaders as they “ride the wave” of the technology innovation.
+However, the basic lines and rules of the competitive game remain drawn where they were.

-During a Level 3 change, the old rules no longer apply.
-Not only have the goalposts been moved, they’ve been refashioned into nets.
-You find yourself all suited up to play football, but the game is now soccer…or some new-to-the-world game, the rules to which are being written on the fly.
+During a Level 3 change, the game changes, and as a result the old rules no longer apply.
+Not only have the goalposts been moved—they’ve been refashioned into nets.
+You find yourself suited up to play football, but the game is now soccer…or some new-to-the-world game, the rules to which are being written on the fly.

-To follow the disk drive example, the current migration to ‘cloud’ storage approaches a Level 3 change.
-With cloud computing, the end user no longer needs to buy hard drives, he essentially rents storage over the Internet.
+To complete the disk drive example, the current migration to cloud storage approaches a Level 3 change.
+With cloud computing, the end user no longer needs to buy hard drives and other storage media—he essentially rents storage over the Internet.
 That said, on the cloud you’re using someone else’s storage at a remote location, and that someone still needs physical storage media—so maybe this is more accurately not a full-blown 3, but let’s say a Level 2.5 change.

 The regulation or deregulation of an industry typically creates a Level 3 change in that industry.
 This creates huge strategic challenges for existing players—including the most successful ones—and huge opportunities for new players better positioned to exploit the changed landscape.